scott-pickthorn/TopPredictions/README.md

 in a browser go to `http://localhost:3000`

 Todo(dev):
--implement datascraping and automation
+- implement datascraping and automation
--implement machine learning in node instead of python -calculate errors
+- implement machine learning in node instead of python
+- calculate errors